stomp/stomp-spec/src/stomp-specification-1.1.md

 ### Header receipt

-Any client frame other than `CONNECT` may specify a `receipt` header with an arbitrary value.
-This will cause the server to acknowledge receipt of the frame with a `RECEIPT` frame which contains the value of this header as the value of the `receipt-id` header in thehe `RECEIPT` packet.
+Any client frame other than `CONNECT` and `DISCONNECT` may specify a `receipt` header with an arbitrary value.
+This will cause the server to acknowledge receipt of the frame with a `RECEIPT` frame which contains the value of this header as the value of the `receipt-id` header in the `RECEIPT` frame.

     SEND
     destination:/queue/a